Your expert guide to the Copper Canyon Adventure Park

 In the playground, you’ll immediately spot a 7m high climbing wall.
 The wall is available for anyone who weighs between 25kg and 75kg (here both my four-year-old and husband waited on the sidelines sulking slightly while the six-year-old and I had all the fun!).

-Cost $50 pesos per person for three goes.
+💰 $70 pesos per person for three goes.

-Eating In The Copper Canyon Adventure Park
+Eating in the Copper Canyon Adventure Park

 You certainly have options for food here.
 In the official park building, there is a very nice, reasonably priced, restaurant with the most incredible views over the canyon.
 The restaurant also has a section of glass floor from which you can look right down into the canyon.
-Our kids had a grand old time here dancing, meditating (well, pretending to) and generally being silly.

 small child walking on a glass floor holding a green popsicle